 What crucial information should I look for in a legitimate offer?

-- Validation Provisions: Information regarding the offer and the individual who verified it.
+- Validation Provisions: Details about the deal and the person who looked it over.

 Should I ever reply to unsolicited real estate text messages?
 How, if that is the case?

-- Recognize Your Rights: Find out about your legal rights with regard to advertising and telecommunications.
+- Recognize Your Rights: Learn what the law says about your rights when it comes to advertising and phone calls.

-- Verify the Security Measures: Verify that all communications adhere to security and legal regulations.
+- Verify the Security Measures: Make sure that all interactions follow the rules for security and the law.

 What are the risks of engaging with unsolicited real estate text messages?